philgyford/vagrant-heroku-cedar-14-python/README.md

 If you change or update any of the Vagrant stuff, then do `vagrant provision` to have it run through and update the box with changes.

+## Problems

+If you try to access your site in a browser but get a "Peer authentication failed for user" error, then ensure you've set the `HOST` value in your Django settings file to `localhost`.
+An empty string will not work.

 #### Useful / Inspired by: